b-brankovics/UNIX-for-bio/doc/old_intro.md

 - Type `cd ..` This will move you to the parent directory of the current directory

-- Type `pwd` you will see that you have moved up one step in the path
+- Type `pwd` you will see that you have moved up one folder in the path

 - Type `ls` this will list all the files and directories in the current directory

-- Type `ls -l` this will also list all the files and directories, but now it displays the file mode bits, owner, file size, last modification and name.
+- Type `ls -l` this will also list all the files and directories, but now. it also displays the file mode bits, owner, file size, last modification and name.

 - Now go back to your home directory by typing `cd`